 CHECKBOOK and Consumer Reports subscribers who responded to our surveys.

 (For more information on our customer survey and other research methods,

-shops received "superior" ratings for "doing service properly" from more
+some shops received "superior" ratings for "doing service properly" from

-than 90 percent of their surveyed customers, but other shops received "superior"
+more than 90 percent of their surveyed customers, but a few shops received

-ratings on this question from fewer than 50 percent.
+"superior" ratings on this question from fewer than 60 percent.